 How do I register to vote?

-Completed voter registration cards may be hand delivered or mailed to your town office or city hall, or sent to the Secretary of State's Office in Augusta.
+Completed voter registration cards must be hand-delivered or mailed to your town office or city hall, or sent to the Secretary of State's Office in Augusta at the Division of Elections: #101 State House Station, Augusta, ME 04333-0101.
+Maine does not have online voter registration.

 Is there a deadline for registering?